Logic: Deductive

 The third feature can be expressed by stating that deductively valid inferences are truth-preserving: it is impossible for the premises to be true and the conclusion to be false.
 Because of this feature, it is often asserted that deductive inferences are uninformative since the conclusion cannot arrive at new information not already present in the premises.
 But this point is not always accepted since it would mean, for example, that most of mathematics is uninformative.
 A different characterization distinguishes between surface and depth information.
-On this view, deductive inferences are uninformative on the depth level but can be highly informative on the surface level, as may be the case for various mathematical proofs.
+The surface information of a sentence is the information it presents explicitly.
+Depth information is the totality of the information contained in the sentence, both explicitly and implicitly.
+According to this view, deductive inferences are uninformative on the depth level.
+But they can be highly informative on the surface level by making implicit information explicit.
+This happens, for example, in mathematical proofs.

 Ampliative

-Ampliative inferences, on the other hand, are informative even on the depth level.
-They are more interesting in this sense since the thinker may acquire substantive information from them and thereby learn something genuinely new.
+Ampliative arguments are arguments whose conclusions contain additional information not found in their premises.
+In this regard, they are more interesting since they contain information on the depth level and the thinker may learn something genuinely new.
 But this feature comes with a certain cost: the premises support the conclusion in the sense that they make its truth more likely but they do not ensure its truth.
 This means that the conclusion of an ampliative argument may be false even though all its premises are true.
-This characteristic is closely related to non-monotonicity and defeasibility: it may be necessary to retract an earlier conclusion upon receiving new information or in the light of new inferences drawn.
-Ampliative reasoning plays a central role for many arguments found in everyday discourse and the sciences.
+This characteristic is closely related to non-monotonicity and defeasibility: it may be necessary to retract an earlier conclusion upon receiving new information or in light of new inferences drawn.
+Ampliative reasoning plays a central role in many arguments found in everyday discourse and the sciences.
 Ampliative arguments are not automatically incorrect.
 Instead, they just follow different standards of correctness.
 The support they provide for their conclusion usually comes in degrees.
 This means that strong ampliative arguments make their conclusion very likely while weak ones are less certain.
-As a consequence, the line between correct and incorrect arguments is blurry in some cases, as when the premises offer weak but non-negligible support.
+As a consequence, the line between correct and incorrect arguments is blurry in some cases, such as when the premises offer weak but non-negligible support.
 This contrasts with deductive arguments, which are either valid or invalid with nothing in-between.